 Should I See a Dermatologist for Acne?

+If you have already tried a lot of acne products and do not have clear skin, what should you do next?
 If you are asking yourself- “Do dermatologists actually help with acne?”- yes they do!
-Dermatologists are the best doctors for acne.
+Dermatologists are the best doctors to treat acne.
 You see, dermatologists are physicians that are trained on all skin diseases and are therefore acne specialists.
 Dermatology doctors can guide you towards the best acne treatments and help prevent you from wasting time and money on the wrong skin care products.
 Often your insurance will cover the office visit and much of the prescription costs.
-So --if you have acne that won’t go away, and you have tried everything- make sure you see a dermatologist.
+So --if you have acne that won’t go away, and you have tried everything- make sure you see a dermatologist for acne medications.

 Whether your acne is mild, moderate, or severe, your dermatologist can recommend skin care products and prescriptions to help clear your skin faster.
 You can find a dermatologist near you that specializes in acne treatments here or by visiting the American Academy of Dermatology for a list of board-certified dermatologists near you.